List of political officials who have tested positive for COVID-19

 The following political officials were confirmed to have tested positive for COVID-19 since the outbreak of the pandemic in 2020.
-As of 15 November 2025, a total of 41 serving heads of state and 40 serving heads of government of sovereign states and dependencies have tested positive at least once, along with government ministers, diplomats, local and regional officials, former leaders, and members of reigning royal families.
+As of 15 November 2025, a total of 43 serving heads of state and 40 serving heads of government of sovereign states and dependencies have tested positive at least once, along with government ministers, diplomats, local and regional officials, former leaders, and members of reigning royal families.
 Some leaders are also suspected to have been infected with COVID-19, although their respective governments have denied this.
 Partners, spouses or consorts of head of states and government are included where applicable.

 Confirmed positive

-Albert II (left) and Serge Telle (right), respectively head of state and head of government of Monaco, were the first out of any incumbents in the world to test positive for COVID-19.
+Albert II (left) and Serge Telle (right), respectively head of state and head of government of Monaco, were the first sitting state leaders to test positive for COVID-19.